Online Application (available 10/2/23 for current HCPS students)

 Applications for current 8th graders will be available at the beginning of October.
 Students currently enrolled in an HCPS school will complete their application online.
 8th grade students who currently live in Henrico County but do not attend an HCPS school can also apply.
 To do so, please download a hard copy of the application and return it directly to the Specialty Center(s) to which you are applying.

-The admissions process to Specialty Centers in Henrico County Public Schools begins in October of a student’s 8th grade year.
-This year, because of the pandemic, all specialty centers will post video presentations about their schools on their website.
-Those videos can also be accessed through the Specialty Center tab at henricoschools.us.
-In addition, each specialty center will host an online Open House; ours will be on Tuesday, December 1, 2020.
-For more information please go to our Prospective Students page.
+The admissions process to Specialty Centers in Henrico County Public Schools begins in late September of a student’s 8th grade year.
+There will be 2 evening meetings where all specialty centers will be available to answer questions.
+In addition, each specialty center will host an Open House; ours will be on Thursday, October 12, 2023 at 7:00pm..
+For more information and a timeline, please go to our Prospective Students page.

 At the Center for Leadership, Government and Global Economics, the admissions process is designed to identify students with an interest in political and social sciences.
 The application committee seeks to include a diverse entering class with students from across the school division, while insuring that students who enter the program have a strong potential to succeed.

 Students must be Henrico County residents in order to apply.
 We do not accept applications after the class is selected for the 9th grade year.

 The selection process is competitive, with roughly 350 applications for the 75 available positions in each entering class.
 Successful applicants have excellent grades, produce thoughtful and articulate written work, provide an engaging video introduction, score well on standardized testing, and have been active in their school and/or community.